mitre-attack/mitreattack-python/docs/navlayers.rst

    * - script
      - description
    * - `to_excel <https://github.com/mitre-attack/mitreattack-python/blob/master/mitreattack/navlayers/exporters/to_excel.py>`_
      - Provides a means by which to export an ATT&CK Layer to an excel file.
-A further breakdown can be found in the corresponding [section](#to_excel.py) below.
+A further breakdown can be found in the corresponding `section<to_excel.py>` below.
    * - `to_svg <https://github.com/mitre-attack/mitreattack-python/blob/master/mitreattack/navlayers/exporters/to_svg.py>`_
      - Provides a means by which to export an ATT&CK layer to an svg image file.
-A further breakdown can be found in the corresponding [section](#to_svg.py) below.
-This file also contains the `SVGConfig` object that can be used to configure the SVG export.
+A further breakdown can be found in the corresponding `section<to_svg.py` below.
+This file also contains the ``SVGConfig`` object that can be used to configure the SVG export.